Sevast-st/bega_mon/README.md

 ### Concept

 A cross-chain bridge allows users to transfer assets or data from one blockchain (the 'source chain') to another (the 'destination chain').
-A common mechanism for this is 'lock-and-mint'.
+A common mechanism for this is the 'lock-and-mint' pattern:

 1.  **Lock**: A user sends tokens to a smart contract on the source chain, which locks them.
-2.  **Event Emission**: The smart contract emits an event (e.g., `TokensLocked`) containing details of the transaction (user, token, amount, destination address).
+2.  **Event Emission**: The smart contract emits an event (e.g., `TokensLocked`) containing details of the transaction (user, amount, destination address).
 3.  **Listen**: An off-chain service, the 'event listener' or 'relayer', constantly monitors the source chain for this specific event.
-4.  **Validate**: Upon detecting the event, the listener waits for a few block confirmations to ensure the transaction is final and not part of a blockchain reorganization (reorg).
+4.  **Validate**: Upon detecting an event, the listener waits for a few block confirmations to ensure the transaction is final and not part of a blockchain reorganization (reorg).
 5.  **Dispatch**: The listener then securely communicates with a contract on the destination chain, instructing it to 'mint' an equivalent amount of a wrapped token and send it to the user's destination address.

 This project simulates the **listener** and **dispatcher** components (steps 3-5).